What is good?

 Warm lemon water is another good option, providing vitamin C and helping with hydration.
 For a nutrient boost, try a warm vegetable broth, which is comforting and supplies important minerals.
 If you enjoy flavored water, fruit-infused waters with berries or cucumber can offer additional vitamins and a refreshing taste.

 Drinks rich in magnesium, such as natural mineral water, can also be beneficial since magnesium helps relax muscular walls of the uterus.
 However, it's wise to avoid or limit caffeine and alcohol during your period, as they can lead to dehydration and potentially worsen cramps.
 Sticking to these beverages can not only help manage menstrual pain but also support your overall well-being during your period.
+For more details, read our blogs in Health Library.

 What tea is good for menstrual cramps?